-While it might not be everyone’s first choice for a sipper, some of the best tasting vodkas on the market are designed to be enjoyed in a cold glass with nothing more than an ice cube to bring out the varied flavour profiles.
+While it might not be everyone’s first choice for a sipper, some of the best-tasting vodkas on the market are designed to be enjoyed in a cold glass with nothing more than an ice cube to bring out the varied flavor profiles.

 But if you enjoy the spirit more when mixed, a range of the best vodka-based drinks can be created with any brand on our list.

 Looking for the best vodka for a Martini or the best addition to a Bloody Mary?
 Simply grab the additional ingredients, hunt down the perfect glass, and read on for the best vodka to pair it with.

 No time to read through our entire list?
 No problem!
 Here’s our selection of the best vodkas available right now.